 - [5] The Board must be satisfied on the balance of probabilities that the disciplinary offences alleged have been committed5.
 Under section 322 of the Act the Board has relaxed rules of evidence which allow it to receive evidence that may not be admissible in a court of law. - [6] The procedure the Board uses is inquisitorial, not adversarial.
 The Board examines the documentary evidence available to it prior to the hearing.
 The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses. - [7] In this case the Board decided that no further evidence was required.
 If a Respondent provides further evidence or submissions the Board takes them into account.
-If they request an in-person hearing this is given consideration. - [8] The Respondent was engaged to carry out an alteration to a residential dwelling under a building consent.
-Work commenced in November 2017 and came to an end in February 2018 when the contract between the parties was terminated.
-A commercial dispute ensued.
-A record of work has not been provided by the Respondent for his restricted building work which included the construction of a foundation. - [9] The Respondent indicated that he would provide a response to the complaint but none was forthcoming.
+If they request an in-person hearing this is given consideration. - [8] The Respondent was engaged to undertake building work on a residential dwelling under a building consent.
+The Respondent's building work included restricted building work including foundations, weatherboards and roofing. - [9] The Respondent's building work started on 24 November 2016.
+It came to an end on 31 March 2017.
+The Respondent did not provide a record of work for his restricted building work post completion.
+The Complainant notes that this has delayed the issue of a code compliance certificate. - [10] The Complainant has made enquiries with the Council to ascertain if the Respondent provided one to it.
+They advised that one was received on 18 May 2018.
+The Complainant obtained a copy of it from the Council. - Included in the documentation provided by the Complainant was email correspondence between the Complainant and the Respondent dated 3 May 2018.
+The Respondent wrote: